Basker Docs

 • Relative to now — match against a moving target ("in the next 7 days", "more than 30 days ago").

 Relative date conditions are how you build listings that stay current.
-"Upcoming events" is a smart collection of events with a start date more than now; "Recent posts" is a smart collection of posts with a publish date less than 30 days ago.
+"Current and upcoming events" is a smart collection of events with an end date more than now; "Recent posts" is a smart collection of posts with a publish date more than now − 30 days (published within the last 30 days).

 Building useful conditions